 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2019-2020, 1,201 students took at least one online class at Cambridge College.
-This is an increase from the 734 students who took online classes the previous year.
+In 2020-2021, 1,070 students took at least one online class at Cambridge College.
+This is a decrease from the 1,201 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|